yochaigal/cairn/wip/2e/downtime.md

 # Downtime

 Between game sessions, players may utilize the following procedures to research a question, follow-up on a lead, improve a skill, build a relationship, or even boast of their exploits.
-This may not always be possible if the PC is not in a safe space, or while **Healing**.
+Only one action is possible at a time, and some actions will require multiple steps to complete.
+These actions may not be taken if the PC is not in a safe space, or while **Healing**. **Downtime Actions** cannot be taken if they would significantly _harm a character_.
+Dangerous activities should take place during a play session!

+## Milestones

+Some **Downtime Actions** require multiple steps (and actions) to complete.
+In these cases, the Warden then provides 1-3 **Milestones** that the player can tick off as they progress towards their goal.
+Each **Milestone** requires a single **Downtime Action** to accomplish and potentially their own unique **Cost**.
+The Warden _may_ provide the player with multiple means of accomplishing their goals.
+Events that occur during a regular play session may change the stakes of these activities by adding or removing **costs**, **Milestones**, or even entire goals. **Milestones** are "zoomed-out" activities, both abstract and non-interactive.

+### Costs

+Some **Milestones** come at a cost.
+A few examples:
+- **Time**: Counted in hours, days or weeks.
+Typical for travel, waiting, effort, etc.
+- **Gold**: Direct payment of gold from a character's inventory.
+- **Resources**: Non-monetary costs, such as material goods, specific common items, and so on.
+- **Reputation**: Betting on a character's reknown, personality, presence, social connections, etc.
+- **Loss**: Offering something specific and unique.
+A finger, a soul, a **Relic**, etc.

+If a character cannot pay the **cost**, they may have to find some other way to achieve their goal.
+Some **costs** can be reduced or disregarded through character skills, connections, or force of will.
+For example, a PC may have already acquired the necessary reputation to gain access to a renowned institution, and thus the **cost** is abated.
+On the other hand, anotehr character may not be so lucky, and must rely on their force of personality instead.
+In this case, the Warden should state the risk (a permanent ban on entry, a loss of reputation, etc.).
+The PC then makes a **WIL** save; on a success the cost is either reduced or eliminated entirely. _A player cannot take this option if the consequences of failure would harm the character._

 ## Downtime Actions

 ### Research a Question

 A character answers a single question about a bit of lost or forgotten lore, the location of a lost item, the whereabouts of an important NPC, and so on.
-To take this action the player must have a clearly formulated **question** they'd like to answer, and a **source** of knowledge in the game world that their character can interact with.
+To take this action the player must have a clearly formulated question they'd like to answer, and a **Source** of knowledge in the game world that their character can interact with.
+Once a question is posed and an appropriate **Source** has been identified, the **Warden** should provide any  **Milestones** and associated **Costs**.

 #### Questions

-A player must be able to formulate a specific question.
-Some examples:
+A player must be able to formulate a specific question they'd like to answer.
+As always, the question must come from experiences that occur during play.
+A character cannot pursue knowledge they know nothing about!
+Some examples questions:
-- "Where can I find the **Lost Temple of East Nipoor**?"
+- "Where is the **Lost Temple of East Nipoor**?"
 - "Who in **Fortune City** might know how to crack an ancient vault?"
 - "Where can I find the cure to **curly sickness**?"

 #### Sources

 A **Source** is a person, place, faction, or entity that holds either a part or whole answer that the character seeks.
 The PC _must_ have some knowledge of or connection to the **Source** in order to engage with it.
 Some example **Sources**:
 - **Kewr the Mouth**, a frequent contact for the **Conclave of Merchants**.
 Despite their excellent relationship with this faction, asking for help in an illicit activity might come at a high cost.
 - A **Woodwise** who makes his home deep in the **Forest of Knives**.
 The party encountered him in an earlier expedition, and the encounter did not end well.
 Still, he is said to know the nature of every herb and their healing properties.
 - The **Temple of Puppets**, a nomadic circus troupe who have travelled the known and unknown lands.
 The party assisted one of their members during the **Rain of Fire**, when even the creatures of the Wood were were preparing to flee their homes.
 If anyone has heard of forgotten places, it's them.

-Engaging with a **Source** often comes at a cost.
-If the character cannot pay the cost, they will have to find some other way to answer their question.
-A few examples of costs:
-- **Time**: Counted in hours, days or weeks.
-Typical for travel, waiting, effort, etc.
-- **Gold**: Direct payment of gold from a character's inventory.
-- **Resources**: Non-monetary costs, such as material goods, specific common items, and so on.
-- **Reputation**: Betting on a character's reknown, personality, presence, social connections, etc.
-- **Loss**: Offering something specific and unique.
-A finger, a soul, a **Relic**, etc.
+#### Resolving a Question

 #### Example: Finding a lost Relic